uutzinger/BioMedicalSensorBoard/microcontroller_solutions.md

 ### ESP32
 - released in 2016
 - about 100 times faster than ESP8266
-- Xtensa dual-core (or single-core) 32-bit LX6 microprocesso
+- Xtensa dual-core (or single-core) 32-bit LX6 microprocessor
 - Wi-Fi: 802.11 b/g/n
 - Bluetooth: v4.2 BR/EDR and BLE (shares the radio with Wi-Fi)
 - I2C, SPI, I2S